ctgreen11/GroovyTunesCIS393/README.md

 # GroovyTunesCIS393
 Starting Page is Index.html <br>
-Please run npm app.js to load webpages <br>
+Please download and run node app.js to load webpages <br>
 Thank you!